rcarver/config/README.md

 last execution.
 Config tracks the set of Patterns on each execution to determine what has been removed.
 See Lifecycle for more information.

 (MC: An implementation detail but what happens on a config run failure?
 Will it remember that it didn't successfully complete and then correctly attempt to destroy?)
+(RC: Good question.
+Sounds like it should.)

 ## What is a Cluster